RubySteps/21-day-challenge/README.md

-# RubySteps 21-Day Challenge

-Everyone you know has some sort of Ruby mentor - except for you - and you're missing out on EVERYTHING.
+# Everyone you know has some sort of Ruby mentor - except for you - and you're missing out on EVERYTHING.

 Where do the nice, smart programmers hang out?
 In the *RubySteps Heroes' Hall*, of course! :) Successfully complete the *RubySteps 21-Day Challenge*, and you're automatically inducted in to the hall.
 As an offering of thanks, you'll get: